 This is a common form of hair loss often seen in black women in particular – even Naomi Campbell is no stranger to its self-inflicted damage – but it is circumstantial and Traction Alopecia can be avoided or even reversed with hair loss treatments.

 Many traditional Afro styles require the person to abuse their hair with chemical and thermal products but this only increases dryness.
 Chemical treatments such as relaxing, colouring and excessive heat during blow drying or styling can cause breakage, and result in dry, dull and brittle hair.
 The points where the hair curls and twists are also points where the hair tends to break and because the hair is kinky, it tends to tangle more – plus, pulling these tangles out can also cause breakage.

-Split end aren’t uncommon either as excessive sunlight, chlorine, chemical treatment, insufficient conditioning and even brushing can alter the hair and result in breakage and cuticle abrasion.
+Split ends aren’t uncommon either as excessive sunlight, chlorine, chemical treatment, insufficient conditioning and even brushing can alter the hair and result in breakage and cuticle abrasion.

 Because Afro hair grows in a tight spiral fashion, it can be more vulnerable to certain scalp problems.
 Product build-up, lack of moisture and an increased sensitivity to certain products frequently lead to dry and itchy scalps.

 Curly hair requires different care than straight hair in order for it to maintain its natural health.
-People with afro hair have specific hair needs and they require products which add moisture, help to strengthen, protect, repair and condition the hair, as well as to add lubrication and shine.
+Black men and women have specific hair needs and they require products which add moisture, help to strengthen, protect, repair and condition the hair, as well as to add lubrication and shine.